cf73/humanity/content/collections/pages/discover.md

     content:
       -
         type: text
-        text: 'Since the 1980s, the Humanity Initiative has been reviewing and collecting content that sheds light on our world.
-Our highest and lowest moments are here.
-Where will they take you?'
+        text: 'Since publishing our journal thirty years ago, we have been reviewing and collecting content that sheds light on our world.
+We welcome your curiosity and comments.
+We hope that you will find exciting ways to participate in the positive changes that humankind and animalkind so deeply need. '
-updated_by: 0800036e-1638-4d6e-822a-26aefe2f9e99
+updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1709145551
+updated_at: 1711925424
+parent: home
 ---